saraiovieira/saraiovieira/README.md

  # Hi there, my name is Sara :wave:

-I'm a Front-end Developer

-- 📍 I'm from Porto, Portugal.
+I'm a Front-end Developer from Porto, Portugal.

-- 💻 I'm working as a front-end developer at Hollow and in my free time I'm working on personal projects
-- 📚 I'm learning Next.js
+- 💻 In my free time I like to learn new things, read (my favorite genres are romance, crime and mystery), take walks in the nature and travel (my favorite trip was to Italy in September 2022).

 ## My Skills